Where students can eat for free on results day - including Nando’s & TGI Fridays

 Frankie and Benny’s

-For both A-Level and GCSE Result Days Frankie & Benny’s is offering students who show their exam results to a member of staff a free pizza and Coke.
+For GCSE Result Days Frankie & Benny’s is offering students who show their exam results to a member of staff a free pizza and Coke.
 The deal offers students a free Margarita Pizza (Vegan & Gluten Free Available) and a regular Coke (Coke Zero, Regular Coke, Diet Coke).

 Advertisement